Project O drives change in rural communities affected by family violence.

 Through this primary prevention program young women develop new skills and learn how to create change in their community.

 It helps prevent family violence by shifting the culture in communities affected by the issue.

-Project O currently operates in 4 communities: Wynyard, TAS, Cooma, NSW, Roebourne, WA and Canberra, ACT.
+Project O currently operates in 3 communities: Wynyard, TAS, Roebourne, WA and Frankston, VIC.

-Colourathon is a fun and vibrant art-marathon raising funds to assist young children experiencing violence.
+Colourathon is a positive and vibrant art-marathon raising funds to assist young children experiencing violence.

-This flagship event is organised by the young women of Project O, and brings artists, musicians, families, communities and leaders together to raise awareness and funds for family violence prevention.
+This flagship event is organised by the young women of Project O, and brings community, families, artists, musicians, and leaders together to raise awareness and funds for family violence prevention.